JRMurr/roc2nix/README.md

 not working yet :(

+to run the example you can run `nix build .#examples-simple --print-build-logs` in the repo root

 Right now the user must specify all the url deps to the builder like so
 ```nix